MultiSafepay/docs/content/faq/Payment Regulations/strong-customer-authentication.md

 ### What are the exemptions?

-Transactions originating from outside the European Union or recurring transactions will be exempt to the SCA requirements.
+Subscriptions and recurring transactions will be exempt to the SCA requirements.
 Although, this is only possible after an initial transaction has been authenticated successfully by SCA.

 Furthermore, low value orders will also be exempt once 3D Secure 2.0 has widely been adopted.
+You will be required to apply for this; please contact <integration@multisafepay.com> for more information.

 Read more about [3D Secure 2.0](https://3dsecure2.com/)